 I was asked this past month if I had any recommendations of free online films that might be good material for a study group.
 Well, there are certainly some great ones to choose from!
 What follows are a number of films that will give viewers plenty to discuss.
-With one exception they are all an hour or shorter, leaving plenty of time for discussion.
-And perhaps the two shortest ones – just 15 minutes each – could be paired together to foster two smaller, but related, discussions.
+With two exceptions they are all an hour or shorter, leaving plenty of time for discussion.
+And perhaps shortest ones could be paired together to foster two smaller, but related, discussions.

 Click on the titles below to reach the films, as well as longer reviews, some of which also include discussion questions.

 Josh Harris has been in the news lately for publicly turning his back on God.
 But before he kissed his wife, and his God goodbye, he was best known for his book I Kissed Dating Goodbye.
 This documentary, made last year (shortly before Harris’ apostasy) takes a look at the impact of his book, the purity culture it was a part of it, and the question of what it looks like to date like a Christian.

 60 min. / 2016